alex3165/react-mapbox-gl/docs/API.md

 ----------
 # Popup

-Before using Popup you need to import `mapbox-gl.css` file (see import css file above).

 The popup component allow you to display a popup tooltip on top of the map using mapbox-gl-js.
 You can define the content of the popup by using react component, it will be rendered as a DOM element using react-dom and injected in the popup.